DXHeroes/knowledge-base-content/issues/disconnect-between-business-and-it.md

 ---
 # Disconnect Between Business and IT

-## What Is Disconnect Between Business and IT
+## What Is a Disconnect Between Business and IT

 There is a clear disconnect between companies and their IT departments.
 Both ideologically and financially.
 Most of the companies do not consider long term IT innovation in their business plans for a fiscal year - in fact, they prefer fixing issues currently at hand.